redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

-# Disconnected Install of the ai-accelator
+# Disconnected Install of the ai-accelerator

 You'll need to follow the installation directions at https://github.com/redhat-ai-services/ai-accelerator/blob/main/documentation/installation.md

 Typically, in a disconnected installation there are two sides to the network, a low side security network that can talk to the world wide web, and a high security network that can talk to the OCP cluster and the low side network but can not talk to the world wide web.

-The res tof this document will refer to the server that can manage with the disconnected OCP cluster as the "high side" and the server that can fetch various resources as the low side.
+The rest of this document will refer to the server that can manage with the disconnected OCP cluster as the "high side" and the server that can fetch various resources as the low side.

 In general, the main additional work required is to download the necessary resources on the low side and then upload them to the high side for use with the OCP cluster.

-## Pre-reqs
+## Prerequisites

 You'll need to get `kustomize` on your "high-side" by downloading on "low-side" and then rsync it up.
 For example: